MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 The way for encoding missing value terms in MIxS is derived from the [INSDC Missing Value Reporting](https://www.insdc.org/technical-specifications/missing-value-reporting/) specifications.
 The list of allowed missing values terms for MIxS can be found [here](https://genomicsstandardsconsortium.github.io/mixs/InsdcMissingValueEnum/).

-These specifications can be summarised as follows (examples are given below):

-Each of these cases have specific ways of encoding 'missingness' as per the INSDC guidelines.

-There are three levels at which you can report missing data, with an increasing amount of specificity for each:
+There are three levels at which you can report missing data, with an increasing amount of specificity for each (examples given below):

 - top level
 - lower level